The Boss said:

 My next selected text is a novel.
 I read it many years ago as a boy, when it featured as part of the obligatory, communist literary canon.
 Just as ideological tensions later affected the reception of Marinetti’s works, so propaganda played its part here as well.

 Reading leaves a trail and a taste.
 My own early literary experiences evoke the taste of ants – the bodies of insects dug up from under the snow, which left ‘on the dry, cracked tongue the spicy and pungent taste of formic acid’.
-Years on, I have found myself re-reading Boris Polevoy’s novel, Story of a real man21 with this essay in mind.
+Years on, I have found myself re-reading Boris Polevoy’s novel, Story of a real man with this essay in mind.
 And again, it tasted pungent, bitter even, but for very different reasons.
 Sentimental journeys through literature often induce feelings of disbelief and ambivalence, alongside surprise that a crudely structured narrative was all it once took to seduce a young reader’s imagination.
 This may be the measure of literary success, of course.
 A sensible balance between the ‘masculine adventure narrative’ and a dose of propaganda-fuelled socialist realist didacticism meant that Polevoy could – in the context of my boyhood – compete with Jules Verne, Mark Twain, or any of the classics of Polish young adult literature.
-It is worth a mention that the heroes of another example of this genre – ‘The book of brats’ by Edmund Niziurski – are on the edge of their seats as they watch the film version of Story of a real man.22
+It is worth a mention that the heroes of another example of this genre – ‘The book of brats’ by Edmund Niziurski – are on the edge of their seats as they watch the film version of Story of a real man.

 As a young reader, I too identified deeply with Polevoy’s hero.
 Today that feeling is long gone, but I’d nevertheless like to explore why, after so many years, Story of a real man remains of interest.
 The key, I would argue, lies in the way the maimed body of the main character – fighter pilot Aleksey Meresyev – is perceived.
 The novel begins with a robust description of an air battle on the Eastern Front, when a plane marked with a red star is shot down.
 Amazingly the pilot, Meresyev, escapes with his life (‘As it fell, the plane clipped the tops of the pine trees.
-This softened the impact’).23 Nonetheless, he is severely injured and loses the use of both legs.
+This softened the impact’).
+Nonetheless, he is severely injured and loses the use of both legs.
 Though lost in the middle of a forested wilderness and unable to walk, after eighteen days he manages to reach a human settlement where he is cared for and, most important of all, able to contact his parent unit.
 After that he is speedily evacuated to a Moscow hospital.

 The most important element in the first part of the novel, from the point of view of this analysis, is the broken body of the hero: his laborious, lonely trek as he crawls and rolls his way to safety.
 Not even the most serious mutilation will exempt a Red Army soldier from their oath.
 Driven by unwavering willpower, a desire for revenge, and faithfulness to his pledge, Meresyev’s body moves unwaveringly in a direction both safe and symbolic: propelled eastward by biological instinct.
 His forest odyssey is relentlessly gripping and, in many ways, reminiscent of the story of a castaway on a wooded, snow-covered desert island.
 He feeds on berries, herbs and ants.
 On one occasion, he manages to hunt a hedgehog.
 But above all, he is constantly struggling with the burden of a damaged body that must be lifted up and carried.
 To overcome his own gravitational weight, the pilot cuts down a young pine and makes a stick, with a fork at the top to support his chin and so help shift the bulk of a torso and limbs that refuse to obey.
 The trail he leaves in the forest snow is like a track left by a wounded animal.

 Where nothing is politically neutral, injury too is subject to ideological evaluation.
 My purpose here is to examine how disability, and war disablement in particular, resonates in a work framed by Soviet ideology and the poetics of socialist-realism.
 The fact that Polevoy’s chief protagonist is a soldier, permanently disabled as a result of active service against the Nazi aggressor, could be considered a violation of the literary rules of the time.
 Socialist realism demanded an explicit and hortatory moral message.
 The war invalid, whatever his erstwhile role in the Great Patriotic War, was not seen as suitable subject for a commemorative monument.
 In order to be recognized, the disabled veteran had to make a superhuman effort of will to overcome his failing body and once again prove his usefulness to Soviet society.
-This is what Lieutenant Meresyev does, and the second part of Polevoy’s narrative follows the familiar shape of Nikolai Ostrovsky’s classic socialist realist novel How steel was tempered.24
+This is what Lieutenant Meresyev does, and the second part of Polevoy’s narrative follows the familiar shape of Nikolai Ostrovsky’s classic socialist realist novel How steel was tempered.

 Before this, however, the pilot has to confront the harsh reality of losing his limbs.
 Doctors in the Moscow clinic diagnose frostbite with progressive gangrene, and both his legs are amputated at shin level.
-A ‘dull tapping in the enamel bucket’25cuts into the plot like a scalpel but, of course, that’s not the end of the story.
+A ‘dull tapping in the enamel bucket’cuts into the plot like a scalpel but, of course, that’s not the end of the story.
 Though initially plunged into apathy, Meresyev regains faith in life when he reads a newspaper cutting passed to him by a fellow patient.
 It contains an article about Lieutenant Valerian Karpovich, a Russian pilot wounded in World War I. Karpovich’s foot was amputated as a result of his injuries but, instead of retiring from military service, he designed his own prosthetic limb, persisted in taking exercise, and was eventually able to return to the air force.
 (This part of the novel was inspired by the biography of Aleksander Prokofiev de Seversky, the aviation ace of the Russian Empire).

 The direction Meresyev’s life takes at this point in the narrative is predictable enough.
 He overcomes his physical limitations, as well as the scepticism of other patients and doctors.
-Equipped with prosthetic legs that, though imperfect, are nonetheless reassuringly Soviet,26 Meresyev is soon back in the cockpit, ready to take on the enemy.
+Equipped with prosthetic legs that, though imperfect, are nonetheless reassuringly Soviet, Meresyev is soon back in the cockpit, ready to take on the enemy.

 An afterword on prosthetics